Astin-A/Material-Map-Gen/README.md

 If you run out of VRAM while generating the maps, try decreasing the tile size by using the `--tile_size` flag. `--tile size 512` is the default.
 You can also increase this if your GPU has a lot of VRAM.

 To avoid seams and other artifacts that can be created, there are 3 optional flags included: `--seamless`, `--mirror`, and `--replicate` for creating different kinds of seamlessness or padding.

+To create material maps in the format used by Ishiiruka Dolphin, use the `--ishiiruka` flag.
+These can then be converted using Ishiiruka's texture tool.

 Thanks to Xinntao for the ESRGAN architecture used to train these models.
 The included models are lighter than regular ones and therefore require less VRAM to process the images with.